How Long Is a Website’s Lifespan?

 Website Technologies Change Rapidly

 Website technologies evolve at a rapid pace.
-Regular technical audits are necessary to maintain site speed and security.
+Regular technical audits as part of your website improvement plan are necessary to maintain site speed and security.
 You also want to have the latest applications, making your site user-friendly with functions designed to help people manage searches and purchases more easily.

 New website elements and functionality can help create a more engaging website for your business.
 These new elements and functionalities give you additional means to engage with and communicate with your target audience.
 Having a clean, modern website with the latest design elements and functionality signals to your customers that your business knows what it’s doing.